NOTE: Since I wrote the review below, the book was released. Here are some notes about what I expected and what we got:

 You might be a bit confused about why that CD is different from CDs in other official books:

-(Notice that second book is “volume 1,” not the upcoming “volume 2”)
+(Notice that second book is “volume 1,” not the latest “volume 2”)

 Well, there are two big differences:

-- The Official Guide’s CD had old tests, and there were fewer.
-The first two practice tests in the official guide are many years old.
-There is only one test in that book that is exactly like the current TOEFL.
+- The Official Guide’s CD had much older tests, and there were fewer.
+The first two practice tests in the Official Guide date back to 2009.
+There is only one test in that book that is somewhat current, and even that “newer” test is from 2012.

 And there may be one third difference, but I’m not sure yet:

-- Software like the real TOEFL.
-The CD in the Official Guide has some different software from what’s on the real TOEFL.
+- Software that’s more like the real TOEFL.
+Admittedly, both TOEFL iBT Tests Volume 2 and the Official Guide have some different software from what’s on the real TOEFL.
 It’s similar, but not exactly the same.
-The clock in the listening section, for example, isn’t quite right.
-And between every section, you have to choose the next section you will do.
+In both books, the clock in the listening section, for example, isn’t quite right.
+And in the software for both books, between every section, you have to choose the next section you will do.
 On the real TOEFL, it just continues and continues—you cannot choose.
+Still, it seems likely that the software in Official TOEFL iBT Tests Vol. 2 must be updated in some way, to make it more current than previous official TOEFL simulation software from ETS.

 If all three differences are right, then this will be the best source for TOEFL practice tests.
 We’ll have to wait a few more months before it is released, but until then, my hopes are high!